On 16 November about 4 am Mitch left us all in the dust.That thought came to my mind this morning as I was reading a gospel text on Thanksgiving--

 He was racing into eternity at full throttle.
 Things seen from this side are not what they seem.
 We have that dark glass between us and the dazzling Light.

-We live in a hall of mirrors, where the evil are lionized, the ravenous lions are praised, and the Daniels are "rebuked and scorned"
+where the evil are lionized, the ravenous lions are praised, and the Daniels are "rebuked and scorned"

 So today I pray that Mitch looking down on us remains my faithful friend.
 And though he often shook his head over my foolish ways, he never lost sight of the pilgrim soul within.
 May he help all of us follow the promptings of that divine part of us---and like him pick up our pace, drop the excess baggage of self-love, and take up this baton he handed on to us and sprint to Victory.